-- Adopt a continuous improvement approach to asset management - Undertake to provide an agreed level of service for all asset classes in an economically sustainable manner. - Ensure budgeting priority be given to the maintenance and renewal of existing assets and services. - Provide adequate resources to manage these assets in a cost effective and timely manner. - Ensure assets are reviewed on a regular basis to ensure ongoing relevance and community need.
-Where no need is identified, assets will be rationalised. - Provide asset management training to ensure our staff have the necessary skills and knowledge
+- Adopt a continuous improvement approach to asset management - Undertake to provide an agreed level of service for all asset classes in an economically sustainable manner. - Ensure budgeting priority be given to the maintenance and renewal of existing assets and level of service with funding from the annual Capital Works Program and Long Term Financial Plan. - Provide adequate resources to manage these assets in a cost effective and timely manner. - Ensure assets are reviewed on a regular basis to ensure ongoing relevance and community need.
+Where no need is identified, assets will be rationalised. - Provide asset management training to ensure our staff have the necessary skills and knowledge - Manage our assets in accordance with the Sustainability Policy (CP-057), objectives and requirements.